×

 By Michael D’Angelo and Meenakshi Iyer

-Widely known as the City of Churches, Adelaide today is filled with rich heritage, local flavour, enthralling events, and festivals such as the Adelaide Fringe and WOMADelaide.
+Widely known as the City of Churches, Adelaide today is filled with a rich heritage, local flavour, enthralling events, and festivals such as the Adelaide Fringe and WOMADelaide.
 From the gorgeous landscape to bountiful local markets, these are the top ten things to check off your bucket list in Adelaide.

 1. Adelaide Fringe – Soak in the Festival Season